EliMetzlerPrieb/Pixeldraw/README.md

 Eli Metzler-Prieb, January 16th, 2017

-This is a simple HTML / CSS / Javascript program to make X by X square of pixels (where x is given by the user) where each pixel displays certain behavior as the user moves their cursor over each individual pixel.
+Dynamically built drawing pad.
+Takes user input to build X by X square of pixels which change behaviour as a cursor is moved over them.